Nick Boles

-Nicholas Edward Coleridge Boles (born 2 November 1965) is a British politician who served as Member of Parliament (MP) for Grantham and Stamford from 2010 to 2019.
+Nicholas Edward Coleridge Boles (born 2 November 1965) is a British politician who was the Member of Parliament (MP) for Grantham and Stamford from 2010 to 2019.
 He was a member of the Conservative Party until 2019.

-Before entering Parliament, Boles was a Westminster City councillor and the director of Policy Exchange, a think tank based in Westminster.
+Before entering parliament, Boles was a Westminster City councillor and the director of Policy Exchange, a think tank based in Westminster.
 He was elected to the Grantham and Stamford constituency in Lincolnshire at the 2010 general election.
 He served as Minister of State for Skills from 2014 to 2016.

 Boles resigned from his local Conservative Association on 16 March 2019 citing differences with his local party.
 On 1 April 2019, he resigned the party whip, accusing the party of failing to compromise on Brexit.
 He then sat as an Independent Progressive Conservative until the dissolution of parliament on 5 November.

 Early life and education

 Boles was born on 2 November 1965, the son of Sir Jack Boles, who was later Director-General of the National Trust from 1975 to 1983.
 He is the great-nephew of Conservative MP Dennis Boles.

-Boles was a scholar at Winchester College before reading Philosophy, Politics and Economics at Magdalen College, Oxford and then was awarded a Kennedy Scholarship to study for a Master's in Public Policy at the Harvard Kennedy School.
+Boles was privately educated at Winchester College before studying philosophy, politics and economics (PPE) at the University of Oxford where he was an undergraduate student at Magdalen College, Oxford.
+He then was awarded a Kennedy Scholarship to study for a master's in public policy at the Harvard Kennedy School.